Crystal Mask: Allusions/references to other works

 Crystal Mask relies on its prequel, Song Quest, for the reader to fully understand the novel's storyline.
-The plot, as regards to Renn's true parents, can partially be explained from Song Quest with the friendship of Frenn and Rialle.
+The plot, as regards Renn's true parents, can partially be explained from Song Quest with the friendship of Frenn and Rialle.
 Some of the main characters in Song Quest feature in Crystal Mask, following on 20 years into the future but do not have a major part within the storyline.

 The setting is roughly the same as Song Quest, located at the Isle of Echoes and the shoreline of the continent to the west of the island.
 At the beginning is a scene set in a history lesson being taught by Singer Ollaron who refers to events 20 years in the past that occurred in the novel Song Quest.
 The theme of half-creatures is still apparent within Crystal Mask; like in Song Quest, they play a major part within the storyline.